What is Tower Guard?

 Tower Guard Scholarship

 All current Tower Guard members are eligible, and encouraged, to apply for this prestigious scholarship, generously funded by the MSU Resource Center for Persons with Disabilities.
-Please read over the invitation letter and submit applications to Mariah Smith at email@example.com by 5 p.m. on Friday, April 4th, 2014.
+Please read over the invitation letter and submit applications to Annie Hess at firstname.lastname@example.org by 5 p.m. on Friday, April 4th, 2014.

 Click here to download the invitation to apply; this document has important information regarding the scholarship, so please read through it before applying.
 To download the application form, click here.